Fort Lauderdale Code Violation Search & Repair | Licensed Contractor

 Why Fort Lauderdale Property Owners Choose AGK Construction

-5 active Florida licenses — roofing, general, plumbing, glazing & mechanical under one contract
+5 active FL licenses — roofing, general, plumbing, glazing & mechanical under one contract

 Direct experience with LauderBuild and Broward County permit systems